GalloGabriel/Huddle-Project/README.md

 Thanks for checking out this front-end coding challenge.

-This challenge was developed with HTML knowledge and styles were created using SASS compiled for CSS.
+This challenge was developed with HTML knowledge and styles were created using SASS compiled to CSS.

 This is a responsive landing page that features 2 versions: mobile and desktop